-Each door component consists of:

-- 2 door glazing bars 1 = handed, 1 = unhanded

-- 3 infill panels

-- 2 top and bottom door panels

-From the main bag of fittings you require

-- 2 door wheels

-- 2 clip on nylon door skids

-- 1 length of black rubber draught excluder

-Door catch, self tapping screws and spring washers.
+Each door component consists of: 2 door glazing bars 1 = handed, 1 = unhanded 3 infill panels 2 top and bottom door panels From the main bag of fittings you require: 2 door wheels 1 Nylon door skid (this may have been fitted prior to delivery) 1 length of black draught excluder Double Door catch, self tapping screws and spring washers.

-- 1. Place the two side bars on a level surface roughly 24ö apart with the bolt slots facing downwards.
-The top of each side piece has two screw holes in it, the bottom has three (Key point). - 2.
-Looking at the handed door posts in profile with the 2 holes at the top (3 holes at the bottom) the open box part of the section goes to the outside i.e. on right hand door, handed door post is fitted on on the left ó, on left hand door ó handed door post is fitted to the right (when viewed from the outside). - 3.
-Place the top, bottom and 3 infill panels in position as shown by the position of the screw holes in the side pieces and the panels.
+1. Place the two side bars on a level surface roughly 24ö apart with the bolt slots facing downwards.
+The top of each side piece has two screw holes in it, the bottom has three (Key point).

+2. Looking at the handed door posts in profile with the 2 holes at the top (3 holes at the bottom) the open box part of the section goes to the outside i.e. on right hand door ó right hand upright, on left hand door ó left hand upright.

+3. Place the top, bottom and 3 infill panels in position as shown by the position of the screw holes in the side pieces and the panels.
 The top panel has the greenhouse name on it.
 The bottom panel has the edge for the door skids to fit on.
-The lower infill panel locks on to the bottom panel. - 4.
-Fix the door together by screwing through the door side pieces into the holes provided in the edge of the panels with the No.8 half-inch self ótapping screws.
+The lower infill panel locks on to the bottom panel.

+4. Fix the door together by screwing through the door side pieces into the holes provided in the edge of the panels with the No.8 half-inch selfótapping screws.
 The screws will go in more easily and without danger of trying to go crooked if you put a small amount of grease on the screw before assembling the doors.

-Alternatively, you could insert the screws into the screw eyes of the door panels before assembling the door; this would have the effect of pre self-tapping the panels prior to assembly, making assembly easier.
+Alternatively, you could insert the screws into the screw eyes of the door panels before assembling the door, this would have the effect of pre self-tapping the panels prior to assembly, making assembly easier.

-- 5. Make sure all the angles are square and tighten all screws - 6.
-Fix each door wheel into position by pushing the bolt provided through the centre of the wheel and then through the hole in the top door panel from underneath (i.e. from the inside of the door).
+5. Make sure all the angles are square and tighten all screws.

+6. Fix each door wheel into position by pushing the bolt provided through the centre of the wheel and then through the hole in the top door panel from underneath (i.e. from the inside of the door).
 Put the washer over the bolt and secure with the nut provided, tightening until there is no movement on the bolt.
 The nuts are lock-nuts and are harder to put on than the normal nuts in general assembly.
+The wheel will revolve freely because it has ball bearings on it.

-The wheels have a protruding collar on one side.
-This collar goes against the inside edge of the top door panel (Key point).
-Failure to do this would prevent the wheel from rotating freely - 7.
-Slip the nylon door skids on each end of the bottom panel. - 8.
-Turn the door over and insert one of the black rubber draught excluders in the groove (bolt slot) in the left hand of the door i.e. the unhanded bar.
+7. Slip the nylon door skid on the bottom panel. (this may already be done prior to delivery)

+8. Turn the door over and insert the black rubber draught excluders in the groove (bolt slot) in each side piece of the door.
 Push up to the top of the door and trim off surplus at the bottom.
+To prevent the draught excluder from slipping down, insert a nut and bolt at the bottom of the door post and tighten.

-With a pair of pliers squeeze the groove together at the bottom so that the rubber will not slip down when the door is in its upright position. - 9.
-Do exactly the same with the right hand door.
-The draught excluder is inserted into the unhanded door post. - 10.
-Do not fit the doors to the front at this stage; wait until the structure is fully assembled prior to glazing. - 11.
-The double door catch is fitted to the door panels as illustrated.
+9. Do exactly the same with the right hand door remembering that the draught excluder is inserted into the right hand bar i.e. unhanded one.

+10. Do not fit the doors to the front at this stage, wait until the structure is fully assembled prior to glazing.

+11. The double door catch is fitted to the door panels as illustrated.
 You will need to drill four 5mm holes in the relevant door panels and attach the catch and keep, utilising the small nuts and bolts provided.
 Position the keep so that the catch fits snugly and the doors close tightly.